harriott/misc/CP/QR/QR.md

     <key-id> can be the short key id = the last 8 characters
     echo "encrypt me this" | gpg -ase -r 13F327EF -o gpg.asc gpg --delete-key <key-id>
-    gpg --send-keys key-id  # then can never be deleted from the keyserver gpg --verify file.asc [file]
+    gpg --refresh-keys  # from keyservers - useful if I've updated on another machine gpg --send-keys <key-id>  # then can never be deleted from the keyserver gpg --verify file.asc [file]

-GnuPG
+- GnuPG
+- my currently active key is `13F327EF`

 ## command options
 `-s` (`--sign`) sign a message